 Synchronous oscillatory activity is common in the olfactory behavior of both vertebrates and invertebrates.
 In the olfactory center of terrestrial animals, changes in the oscillatory frequency of the local field potential (LFP) are thought to be involved in olfaction-based behavior and olfactory memory.
 We study GABAergic and FMRFamidergic neuromodulation of oscillatory activity in odor information processing of the procerebrum (PC) in the land slug Limax valentianus.
 We found that GABA and FMRFamide are present in the PC and these modulatory roles are involved in the oscillatory neural network of the PC.
 A part of results for excitatory GABAergic and FMRFamidaergic neuromodulation are published in J. Neurophysiol.
 (2012) and Eur.
 J. Neurosci.
 (2010).
-Furthermore, recent study shows the presence of cholinergic excitatory modulation for PC neurons via nicotinic ACh receptors activation and feedforward inhibition in the cholinergic afferents from the tentacles to the PC.
+Recent study showed the presence of cholinergic excitatory modulation for PC neurons via nicotinic ACh receptors activation (J Comp Neurol, 2014) and feedforward inhibition in the cholinergic afferents from the tentacles to the PC.
+Furthermore, in comprehensive analysis with in vitro cultured PC networks, the presence and role of biogenic amines were discussed (J Comp Neruol, 2016).
 We use electrophysiology and optical recording methods to understand the role of oscillatory dynamics in odor recognition and memory storage.